 When two or more students are without a roommate, the Office of Residence Life may choose to consolidate these assignments to conserve resources or maximize hall occupancy.
-This would mean that, at our discretion, one of these students would be moved into the other student's room.
+This would mean that, at the discretion of Residence Life staff, one of these students would be moved into the other student's room.